immich-app/immich/docs/docs/usage/post-installation.md

 <img src={require('./img/backup-header.png').default} width="50%" title="Backup button" />

-You can select the album you want to back up from the backup screen to the Immich server.
+You can select which album(s) you want to back up to the Immich server from the backup screen.

 <img src={require('./img/album-selection.png').default} width="50%" title="Backup button" />